jack/ st. malo

 Jack/St. Malo is our signature deepwater project in the U.S. Gulf of Mexico.
 Through innovation and technology, more than 500 million oil-equivalent barrels are expected to be recovered.

 The Jack and St. Malo fields were co-developed with subsea completions flowing back to a single host floating production unit (semisubmersible) located between the fields.
 Steve Thurston, vice president of Exploration and Projects at Chevron, explains that we elected for a joint development to “reduce cost and capture scale” and had field development occur in two stages for “learning and risk reduction.”
 Stage 1 was put in production in 2014 – on time and under budget.
 Stage 2 was completed in 2018.
 The final Stage 3 development well completed in May 2020.
 The St. Malo Stage 4 waterflood project includes two new production wells, three injector wells and topsides water injection equipment at the St. Malo field.
-The first production well was spud in July.
-First injection is expected in 2023.
+First injection is expected in 2024.

 “With each of our major Gulf of Mexico deep water projects, Chevron had to do something that we haven’t done before.
 By extending existing and developing new technologies, we have proven we can operate in deeper water and deal with higher pressures and address the many challenges that we see.”

 General Manager, Major Capital Projects, Chevron Deep Water Exploration and Projects

 “Jack/St. Malo demonstrates Chevron’s capital stewardship and technology capabilities, featuring a number of advances in technology that simply didn’t exist when the fields were discovered.
 These learnings can now be transferred to other deepwater projects in our portfolio.”